symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

  several translations coexist in the same database entry, and the several translated versions of each field are stored as different attributes in that same entry.

+ As the routing is not separated from the content, it is not possible to create different routes for different languages.
+This is one of the biggest disadvantages of the ``SimpleCmsBundle``.

 Configuring the content class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^